RTL Group’s strategy is built on three priorities: core, growth, and alliances and partnerships.

 In autumn 2019, RTL Group’s management started to promote new partnership opportunities – all based on the philosophy of bundling European broadcasters’ resources to establish open and neutral platforms.
 RTL Group offers these partnership opportunities in areas such as advertising sales, advertising technology, streaming technology, content creation and data.

-In December 2024, Smartclip and M6 Publicité, the advertising sales house of Groupe M6, announced a strategic technology partnership.
-Smartclip’s advanced ad-tech solutions will progressively be integrated into M6 Publicité’s ad-tech stack, supporting Groupe M6’s ambition to triple its streaming revenue to €200 million by 2028 compared to 2023.
+In December 2024, Smartclip and M6 Unlimited, the advertising sales house of Groupe M6, announced a strategic technology partnership.
+Smartclip’s advanced ad-tech solutions will progressively be integrated into M6 Unlimited’s ad-tech stack, supporting Groupe M6’s ambition to triple its streaming revenue to €200 million by 2028 compared to 2023.

 One key development for RTL Group’s largest revenue stream – advertising – has been the increased demand from advertisers and agencies for global ad-buying opportunities.
 Consequently, RTL Group is expanding international advertising sales to cater to the demand from international advertisers and agencies for easy access to the Group’s large portfolio of TV and streaming services, its social media company and advertising technology in a brand-safe environment.

 In 2022, RTL Group combined RTL AdConnect, G+J iMS and the media division of Smartclip to create an international advertising sales champion: RTL AdAlliance.
-RTL AdAlliance provides international advertisers with simplified access to a unique portfolio of media brands across TV, digital video, radio/audio, online, mobile and print.
+RTL AdAlliance provides international advertisers with simplified access to a unique total video portfolio of media brands across linear TV, addressable and connected TV and online video.

 On a national level, the German Ad Alliance launched in 2016, offering high reach to advertisers and agencies.
 Ad Alliance in Germany is a one-stop shop for the development of cross-media solutions and innovative advertising products.
-Its portfolio spans television, radio/audio, print, and digital.
+Its portfolio spans television, radio/audio, print and digital.
 Ad Alliance is the only sales house in Germany that offers complex, all-media campaigns from a single source.
 In 2019, the sales house Media Impact (Axel Springer) became a partner of Ad Alliance, and from January 2024, Ad Alliance has taken over the advertising sales of the digital portfolio of Bauer Advance.
 The partnership includes all digital brands of the Bauer Media Group and is a further step towards RTL Group’s envisaged ad sales consolidation.
+As of January 2026, Ad Alliance has taken over advertising sales for HBO Max in Germany.
 Together, the platforms of Ad Alliance reach 99 per cent of the German population.
 Ad Alliance remains open to additional partnerships.

 Oliver Fahlbusch